-CHANG, Yao-Xin, Professor of English GUGIN, David, Assistant Professor of English ROBERTSON, Daniel, Professor of English SCHREINER, Christopher, Associate Professor of English THOMPSON, Helen, Associate Professor Women & Gender Studies VEST, Jason, Assistant Professor of English
+CHANG, Yao-Xin, Professor of English GUGIN, David, Assistant Professor of English HARTIG, Andrea Sant, Assistant Professor of English ROBERTSON, Daniel, Professor of English VEST, Jason, Assistant Professor of English

 To be admitted as a graduate student in the Master of Arts in English program, a student must have completed a B.A. in English, or its equivalent, with a 3.0 GPA in major coursework.
-In addition to the standard application materials and procedures required for Graduate Status as indicated in this Graduate Bulletin, the applicant must submit an M.A. in English Applicant Information Form to the Division of English and Applied Linguistics, available at the DEAL Office in the EC Building.
-This form requests a writing sample representing the student's best work; a personal statement explaining the student's reasons for pursuing graduate study in English; and a teaching/research assistantship application.
+The applicant must submit the standard application materials and follow the standard application procedures required for Graduate studies as indicated in this Graduate Bulletin.